buildspace/buildspace-projects/NFT_Game/en/Section_2/Lesson_3_Adding_Utility_Functions.md

 emit CharacterNFTMinted(msg.sender, newItemId, _characterIndex);
 ```

 Boom!
 That's it.
 Now our web app will be able to "catch" this event (kinda like a web hook we can **listen** to) when the NFT is officially done minting.
 We'll cover how to catch the event later.

 Next we have the `AttackComplete` event.
 This would fire when we've officially attacked our boss.
-You can see the events return  to us the boss's new hp and the player's new hp!
+You can see the events return to us the boss's new hp and the player's new hp (we use `msg.sender` to make sure it's our player).

 This is pretty cool because we can catch this event on our client and it's going to allow us to update the player + boss's HP dynamically without them needing to reload the page.
 It'll feel like a legit game.